UofT-DSI/team_project/02_instructional_team/markdown_slides/01_team_project_overview.md

 ## Working as a Team

 4. **Tracking**.
-Tracking your tasks is necessary to objectively assess your progress as a team.
+Tracking your tasks is necessary to objectively assess your progress as a team (using software such as [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects) is helpful).
 The data-driven mindset applies here too!
 If you fall behind, update your plan accordingly.

 5. **Documentation**.
 Team members should be able to understand and continue each others' work where necessary.

 ---

 # Module Schedule

-_Each day will include "standup" meetings with your team, and either the Technical Facilitator or Learning Support._

 __Day 1 (Tues):__ Content delivery, co-work.